whyteaz/global.hackathon/TEAMS.md

 # nullpointer (exception)

-Our team geeks:
+ #### Our team geeks:
-Sergiu known as smotru
+- Sergiu known as smotru
-Robert aka chinezu
+- Robert aka chinezu
-Cristi as pantazi
+- Cristi as pantazi
+- Victor (Ditu)

 ## About us
-Software engineers (aspiring), we are studying at Technical University of Cluj-Napoca, Romania.
+- Software engineers (aspiring), we are studying at Technical University of Cluj-Napoca & Babes-Bolyai University, Romania.
-Sergiu, known as smotru, studies Computer Science in 3rd year and branch manager @ Catalysts Software Romania is addicted to web development and one of the coolest guys ever.
+- Sergiu, known as smotru, studies Computer Science in 3rd year and branch manager @ Catalysts Software Romania is addicted to web development and one of the coolest guys ever.
-Robert, aka chinezu, studies Automatic Control in 3rd year and software developer @ Catalysts Software Romania is passionate in game / software development and mathematics.
+- Robert, aka chinezu, studies Automatic Control in 3rd year and software developer @ Catalysts Software Romania is passionate in game / software development and mathematics.
-Cristi, as pantazi, studies Automatic Control in 3rd year and software developer @ Klever Systems is one of the best at robotic stuff and physics.
+- Cristi, as pantazi, studies Automatic Control in 3rd year and software developer @ Klever Systems is one of the best at robotic stuff and physics.
+- Victor (Ditu) studies at Babes-Bolyai University in 3rd year and software developer @ Catalysts Software Romania - expert in big-data and backend stuff + cooler then Sergiu, known as smotru.

 ## Languages we talk
-Java
+- Java
-Java
+- Java
-JavaScript
+- JavaScript
-HTML
+- HTML
-CSS
+- CSS
-C#
+- C#

 ---------------------------------------